 When you start seeing profits, it’s tempting to withdraw and enjoy your winnings.
 While taking occasional profits is fine, reinvesting a portion back into your bankroll is key to long-term growth.
 Here’s how to approach it:

-1. Set a Reinvestment Goal: Decide on a percentage (e.g., 50%) of your profits to reinvest into your bankroll.
+- Set a Reinvestment Goal: Decide on a percentage (e.g., 50%) of your profits to reinvest.

-2. Build Up for Higher Stakes: As your bankroll grows, you can gradually move up in stakes, opening up opportunities for higher profits.
+- Build Up for Higher Stakes: Grow your bankroll so you can move up and access higher profit opportunities.

 Step 6: Tracking Your Bankroll